FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 ## Modifying the app settings

-Now let us enter the `appsettings.json` file to add an entry called `AzureBlobStorage` and paste the connection string you just copied here
+Now let us enter the `appsettings.json` file to add an entry called `AzureBlobStorage` and paste the connection string you copied here

 ```json
 {